Cost of Living: Below the National Average

 In 1845, it was described as "the most cultured and aristocratic town on the stagecoach route from Charlestown to New Orleans" and was home to wealthy plantation owners.
 When Union General William Tecumseh Sherman marched from Atlanta to the sea in 1864, destroying nearly everything in his path, he spared Madison because, according to legend, it was too pretty to burn.

 Today it is a showcase of historic architecture and is a leisurely, picturesque place to retire.
 In fact, 40% of residents are age 45 or better.
 Thirty-two percent of them are college educated.
 The town has maintained its population during the last decade and is racially diverse.
-The crime rate meets the national average.
-Politics lean to the right, and the cost of living is 4% above the national average.
+Politics lean to the right, and the cost of living is 2% below the national average.

-The median home price is $208,000.
+The median home price is $239,000.
 Neighborhoods are shaded, well-tended and generally without sidewalks.
-Housing stock includes brick ranch ramblers, raised ranch ramblers, Craftsmans, manufactured homes, bungalows and more.
+Madison homes for sale include brick ranch ramblers, raised ranch ramblers, Craftsmans, manufactured homes, bungalows and more.
 Antebellum, Victorian and plantation style properties on oak-lined avenues in the historic district are priced from the mid-$300,000s and go up (way up) from there.
 Apartments are not plentiful.

 Georgia is a tax-friendly state for retirement.
 Social Security is tax-exempt, as is up to $35,000 in other retirement income for people age 62 to 64.
 For residents age 65 or better, up to $65,000 in retirement income is exempt.